No transit visa for Filipinos

 Why should you do this?

-Normally we aim for direct flights.
+Normally we aim for non-stop flights.
 The time spent on air is just so boring and maybe for some, a waste.
-But if you’re on a long haul, direct flights are rare.
+But if you’re on a long haul, non-stop flights are rare.
 So if given a chance to make a stop somewhere, why not do it somewhere interesting, somewhere you have never been, somewhere you have access.
 And I intentionally chose to fly Asiana via Incheon because of these reasons.